-- Be wary of offers of new luggage or using bags that don't belong to you.
-Illegal drugs have been found in suitcases won as 'prizes' in online competitions.
-You may not be able to see the drugs at first glance, but security detection systems are likely to find them.
+- Don’t use bags that don’t belong to you.
+Illegal drugs have been found in suitcases won as ‘prizes’ in online competitions.
+You may not be able to see the drugs at first glance, but security detection systems are likely to.

 Organise your travel money

-There is no limit to the amount of physical currency you can bring in or take out of Australia.
+There’s no limit to the amount of physical currency you can bring into or take out of Australia.
 However, you must declare amounts of $10,000 or more in Australian currency or foreign equivalent.

 Before you go:

-- find out the currency most common at your destination and whether ATMs are widely available
+- Find out the currency most commonly used at your destination and whether ATMs are widely available.

-There are rules about how Centrelink payments or concession cards may be affected if you leave Australia.
-More information: Human Services
+There are rules about how your Centrelink payments or concession cards may be affected if you leave Australia.
+More information is available at servicesaustralia.gov.au.

 Copy your documents

 Take copies of your important documents.
-Email them to yourself, or make two photocopies, leaving one copy with someone at home and keeping the other with you, separate from the originals:
+Leave one set of copies with someone at home and keep another set with you, separate from the originals.